billz/SocksProxy/README.md

 The `passwd` command will prompt you for a new password.
 In the [usage](#usage) example below `sockspass` is used, however you should choose your own secure password.

 ## Usage
-Begin by restarting the Dante service from the Socks Proxy plugin UI.
+Restart the Dante service from the Socks Proxy plugin UI.
 This will apply the basic Dante configuration and should start up a functional SOCKS proxy server.
 Confirm this by checking the service output on the **Status** tab.
-In the example output below, `danted.service` indicates that it's current state is "active (running)":
+In the example output below, `danted.service` indicates that its current state is "active (running)":

 ```
 ● danted.service - SOCKS (v4 and v5) proxy daemon (danted)